 Call a structural engineer or foundation professional when any of these conditions exist: cracks wider than 1/4 inch, any horizontal crack in a basement wall, visible displacement across a crack, cracks that are actively growing between quarterly observations, or multiple crack types appearing simultaneously.
 A single hairline vertical crack in poured concrete is monitoring territory.
 Multiple cracks of different types appearing across the home — stair-step in the basement, diagonal at windows, plus sticking doors upstairs — is a pattern that requires professional interpretation.

 A structural engineer provides an independent diagnosis not tied to selling you a repair.
-Their evaluation fee of $400 to $800 produces a report you can use to evaluate contractor proposals, support insurance claims, and establish the scope of any necessary repair.
+Their evaluation produces a report you can use to evaluate contractor proposals, support insurance claims, and establish the scope of any necessary repair — see the cost page for current engineer evaluation fee ranges.
 For information on repair costs, see the cost and economics page.

 What Other Symptoms Appear Alongside Foundation Cracks?